Induced Disjoint Paths in Claw-Free Graphs: Mutually Induced Disjoint Paths

 Already after applying Rule 3, there is no terminal vertex that represents two terminals from the same terminal pair.
 After applying Rule 4, all terminal vertices are independent.

 It remains to analyze the running time.
-We assume that the graph is given as both an adjacency list and an adjacency matrix.
-Rule 1 can be implemented in $O(k^{2}n)$ time: for each pair of adjacent terminal vertices, we check all non-terminal vertices for being a common neighbor.
-Rule 2 can be implemented in $O(kn)$ time: we first check which terminal vertices are of the type required by the rule in $O(k)$ time, and for each of those, we look at all neighbors that are not terminals and removed them.
-Rule 3 can be implemented in $O(k)$ time by just testing for each terminal pair whether they are adjacent.
-Rule 4 can be implemented in $O(k^2)$ time.
-Since we need to recompute data structures between each rule application, the total running time becomes $O(k^{2}n + n^{2})$.
+We assume that the graph is given as an adjacency list and an adjacency matrix.
+Rule~1 can be implemented in $O(k^{2}n)$ time: for each pair of adjacent terminal vertices, we check all non-terminal vertices for being a common neighbor.
+Rule~2 can be implemented in $O(k^2+kn)$ time: we first find the set $U$ (which has size at most $k$) in time $k^2$ and then delete $U$ together with the non-terminal vertices of $N_G(U)$ in time $O(kn)$ and modify $T$ in time $O(k)$.
+Rule~3 can be implemented in $O(k)$ time by testing whether the terminals in each terminal pair are represented by the same vertex or by two adjacent vertices.
+Rule 4 can be implemented in $O(k^2)$ time by testing whether any two terminals from different terminal pairs are represented by adjacent vertices.
+We conclude that the total running time is $O(k^{2}n)$.
 This completes the proof of Lemma~\ref{l-pre}. \end{proof}

-\begin{lemma} There is a linear-time algorithm that transforms an independent instance consisting of an $n$-vertex, claw-free graph $G$ with $k$ terminal pairs into an equivalent instance that is independent, claw-free, and twin-free. \end{lemma}

-\begin{proof} Let $G=(V,E)$ be a claw-free graph on $n$ vertices with $k$ terminal pairs $(s_1,t_1),\ldots, (s_k,t_k)$ for some $k\geq 1$ that forms an independent instance.
+\begin{lemma} There is a linear-time algorithm that transforms an independent instance consisting of an $n$-vertex, claw-free graph $G$ with $k$ terminal pairs into an equivalent instance that is independent, claw-free, and twin-free. \end{lemma} \begin{proof} Let $G=(V,E)$ be a claw-free graph on $n$ vertices with $k$ terminal pairs $(s_1,t_1),\ldots, (s_k,t_k)$ for some $k\geq 1$ that forms an independent instance.
 We first find all twin sets of $G$ in linear time using Lemma~\ref{l-twinsets}.
 Let $A$ be a twin set of size at least two.
 Because the terminal vertices form an independent set, at most one vertex of $A$ is a terminal vertex.
 If one vertex of $A$, say $u$, is a terminal vertex, then we remove $A\setminus\{u\}$ from $G$.
 In the other case, \ie if $A$ does not contain a terminal vertex, we arbitrarily choose a vertex $v$ from $A$ and remove $A \setminus\{v\}$ from $G$.
 In both cases we preserve the solution, because all removed vertices are non-terminal vertices that cannot occur as an (inner) vertex in a solution path of a solution for $G$.
 We let $G'$ denote the twin-free graph obtained after applying this operation as long as possible.

 Because we only removed non-terminal vertices, we find that $G'$ has the same set of $k$ terminals, which still form an independent set.
 Moreover, $|V(G')|\leq |V(G)|$ holds.
 Because $G$ is claw-free and the class of claw-free graphs is closed under vertex deletion, we find that $G'$ is claw-free.
 Clearly, the above procedure runs in linear time.
 This completes the proof of Lemma~\ref{l-twin}. \end{proof}